Ragenose/t2ee/doc/test_plan.md

 ### Exploratory Testing

-Finally the exploratory testing will be used to explore the application, look for things that might be wrong or behavior that is unexpected.
+Finally, the exploratory testing will be used to explore the application, look for things that might be wrong or behavior that is unexpected.

+## Test Result

+All unit test cases are passed.
+RESTful APIs are functioning correctly.
+The front-end interface interacts properly.